Skip to main content

 Location B$1,398,000$1,055,200$80,000$975,200

-Location B has a lower total nominal cost but a worse net NPV once TI allowances are netted — and that's before accounting for Location B's uncapped CAM, which creates higher downside risk in the sensitivity analysis.
+Location B has a lower total nominal cost but a worse net NPV once TI allowances are netted.
+That's before accounting for Location B's uncapped CAM, which creates higher downside risk in the sensitivity analysis.

 Location A is the better financial decision, even though the nominal 7-year cost is higher.
 The TI allowance and lower risk exposure make the difference.